-For professionals who wish to master project and program management on their own schedule, the online Master of Science in Project Management program serves as a comprehensive introduction to the world of project management.
+Offered on the Charles River Campus as well as online, Metropolitan College’s Master of Science in Project Management (MSPM) degree program serves as a comprehensive introduction to the world of project management.
 While learning the tools and techniques to monitor and track project costs and schedules, students develop the ability to manage project resources and communications, and complete a successful project.
-The program covers both introductory and advanced knowledge, and will provide the skills to manage a complex project within a specific timeframe and budget.
+The program covers both introductory and advanced knowledge, and provides the skills to manage a complex project within a specific time frame and budget.

 - MET AD 632 Financial Concepts

 - MET AD 655 International Business, Economics, and Cultures